synergy2411/nov-23-syne/training_ref.md

 - Organism : combo of molecules; e.g Navigation Bar => various links + Search Bar
 - Template : combo of Organism; e.g A Form
 - Page : A Complete Page

+# View Encapsulation

+> Component creates Shadow DOM
+> Stylesheet does not affect the other component UI.
+> Encapsulation Properties
+> : Emulated : (default) Local CSS rules will override the global CSS rules
+> : ShadowDOM - Only local CSS rules will apply.
+Global CSS rules does not affect at all.
+> : None - No encapsulation.
+Local CSS rule will affect the other component UI also.